Prof-Sears/prof-sears.github.io/software_guides/vrew_review/vrew_review.md

 I used "Load video-audio from PC".
 Many of the other options are useful for creating videos with generative AI features.
 I experimented with "Create video from slides" last year.
-The results were passible, but I've decided to stick to my own voice for now on.
+The results were passable, but I've decided to stick to my own voice for now on.
 (I am not a fan of AI created videos.
 Their proliferation on YouTube is one of the reasons I left the platform.)